UiPath/ProcessMining-pm-utils/README.md

 `{{ pm_utils.date_from_timestamp('[expression]') }}`

 #### datediff ([source](macros/multiple_databases/datediff.sql))
 This macro computes the difference between two date or datetime expressions based on the specified `datepart` and returns an integer value.
-The datepart can be any of the following values for SQL Server and Snowflake: year, quarter, month, week, day, hour, minute, second, millisecond.
-For Databricks, the datepart can be any of the following values: year, day, hour, minute, second, millisecond.
-The difference in weeks is calculated for weeks starting on Monday.
+The datepart can be any of the following values: year, quarter, month, week, day, hour, minute, second, millisecond.
+Weeks are defined from Sunday to Saturday.

 Usage:
 `{{ pm_utils.datediff('[datepart]', '[start_date_expression]', '[end_date_expression]') }}`